Preferences Preferences To safeguard0

 In addition to its economic activity, oyster farming has become a pillar of Cap-Ferret's cultural identity.
 The oyster-farming villages, recognisable by their colourful huts and picturesque alleyways, attract many curious visitors every year, just like you, to discover this unique way of life.

-The coming together of two villages: Lège and Cap-Ferret
+The coming together of two villages: Lège and Cap Ferret

 In 1976, the previously separate villages of Lège and Cap-Ferret decided to join forces to form a single commune: Lège-Cap-Ferret.
 This merger marked the recognition of a shared identity forged over the centuries by life by the ocean and the dock.